File 2025 taxes 4 days left to file

 CoinLedger is a user-friendly crypto tax platform trusted by investors worldwide.
 The software focuses on simplicity and ease of use, making it accessible for crypto newcomers and casual traders.

 CoinLedger offers integrations with hundreds of exchanges and provides optional professional tax services for those who prefer hands-off reporting.
+You can also compare CoinLedger vs Blockstats to evaluate differences in ease of use and DeFi capabilities.

 Pros